-Ophthalmology has been a proving ground for emerging machine-learning
+Ophthalmology is a proving ground for emerging machine-learning

 paradigms in medicine.
 The efforts of the ophthalmic and computer science communities have yielded thousands of